hadley/adv-r/Environments.md

 The environment where the function lives determines how we find the function, the environment of the function determins how it finds values inside the function.
 This important distinction is what enables package [[namespaces]] to work.

-For example, take the `t.test` function:
+For example, take `t.test()`:

 ```R
 funenv("t.test")
 where("t.test")
 ```

-It is defined in the `package::stats` environment, but its parent (where it looks up values) is the `namespace::stats` environment.
+We find `t.test()` in the `package::stats` environment, but its parent (where it looks up values) is the `namespace::stats` environment.
 The _package_ environment contains only functions and objects that should be visible to the user, but the _namespace_ environment contains both internal and external functions.
 There are over 400 objects that a defined in the `stats` package but not available to the user:

 ```
 length(ls(funenv("t.test")))
 length(ls(where("t.test")))
 ```

+This mechanism makes it possible for for packages to have internal objects that can be accessed by its functions, but not by external functions.

 ### The environment created every time a function is run